Andres-G-Gomez/andres-g-gomez.github.io/_projects/7_project.md

 ## <u>Methods</u>
 ### Data Augmentation Techniques
 In this project, we conducted extensive experiments to evaluate the performance of various image segmentation models on the COVID-19 Chest X-Ray dataset.
 We tested different data augmentation techniques to improve model generalization and robustness.
 The experiments were designed to compare the performance with and without data augmentation, specifically focusing on:
--	No data augmentation
+-	i.
+No data augmentation
--	Data augmentation - Zoom in and center crop + left-right flip.
+-	ii.
+Data augmentation - Zoom in and center crop + left-right flip.

 ### Training Setup
 - Batch Size: 32